Radio al-Furqan

-Radio al-Furqan (Idaacadda al-Furqaan) is a Somali radio station and media outlet owned and controlled by al-Shabaab.
+Radio al-Furqan (Idaacadda al-Furqaan) is a Somali radio station and media outlet owned and controlled by the terrorist group al-Shabaab.
+It serves as a primary propaganda arm for the group, broadcasting extremist jihadist ideology, incitement to violence, and terrorist recruitment messages.

 History

-Radio al-Furqan was created by al-Shabaab in 2009 in order to disseminate Jihadist propaganda, religious teachings and audio messages, alongside Radio al-Andalus.
-Radio al-Furqan hosts a Somali language website that promotes interests of al-Shabaab which include videos and photo releases by al-Kataib Media Foundation, its style similar to Amaq News Agency as it tries to present itself as an independent media source.
-Normally, Radio al-Furqan posts news reports including photo reports before any other organization including Shahada News Agency.
+Radio al-Furqan was created by the al-Shabaab terrorist organization in 2009 in order to disseminate radical jihadist propaganda, extremist religious teachings, and audio messages glorifying terrorism and calling for attacks, alongside Radio al-Andalus.

+Radio al-Furqan hosts a Somali language website that functions as a platform for al-Shabaab's terrorist propaganda.
+It features videos and photo releases by al-Kataib Media Foundation that showcase attacks and militant operations.
+Its style is similar to Amaq News Agency as it attempts to masquerade as an independent media source while actually serving as a propaganda and radicalization tool for the terrorist group.

+Normally, Radio al-Furqan posts reports on terrorist operations—including photo reports from attack sites—before any other organization, including Shahada News Agency.

-In 2013, al-Shabaab hosted Radio al-Furqan through an FM radio station under the alias Al-Ihsan local FM radio in Mogadishu before being shut down by Somali forces on March 2, 2013, they then moved operations to Adado District in the capital of it, Adado.
+In 2013, al-Shabaab operated Radio al-Furqan through an FM radio station under the alias Al-Ihsan local FM radio in Mogadishu before being shut down by Somali security forces on March 2, 2013, as part of efforts to disrupt the terrorist group's communications and propaganda networks.
+The station then relocated operations to Adado District in Adado.

-On December 31, 2020, the United States Africa Command (AFRICOM) conducted airstrikes in southern Somalia, launching at least four missiles.
-According to initial reports, the strikes were intended to target Al-Shabaab's Radio Andalus; however, later confirmations indicated that Al-Furqan radio, located on the outskirts of Kunya Barrow, was hit instead.
+On December 31, 2020, the United States Africa Command (AFRICOM) conducted airstrikes in southern Somalia, launching at least four missiles targeting al-Shabaab terrorist infrastructure.
+According to initial reports, the strikes were intended to target Al-Shabaab's Radio Andalus; however, later confirmations indicated that Al-Furqan radio, located on the outskirts of Kunya Barrow, was hit instead, striking a blow to the group's propaganda capabilities.

-After the shutting down of Radio al-Andalus, Radio al-Furqan became the main radio station of Al-Shabaab.

-During the COVID-19 pandemic, Radio al-Furqan and other Al-Shabaab media outlets tried to paint the pandemic as a punishment against the "kuffar".
+During the COVID-19 pandemic, Radio al-Furqan and other Al-Shabaab media outlets spread hateful and exploitative propaganda by attempting to portray the pandemic as divine punishment against the "kuffar" (infidels).
+This was a deliberate effort to exploit global fear and suffering in order to radicalize listeners, justify the group's terrorist campaign, and undermine legitimate authorities.